 “By far the largest change in teens’ lives between 2012 and 2016 was the increase in the amount of time they spent on digital media, and the subsequent decline in in-person social activities and sleep,” she said.
 “The advent of the smartphone is the most plausible explanation for the sudden decrease in teens’ psychological well-being.”

 So, if you’ve got a moody, device-loving teen on your hands and you’re really up for a fight, cut short their screen time.
 You’d be brave, but you might actually enjoy a few less slammed doors – and maybe even a smile!
+Maybe attempt a technology blackout.
 Good luck!